rticommunity/rtiperftest/srcDoc/md/test_parameters.md

     **Default:** `63000 bytes.`<br>
     **Range:** `28 - 2147483128 bytes`

+-   `-peer <address>`

+    Adds a peer to the peer host address list.
+    This argument may be repeated to indicate multiple peers.

+    **Default:** `Not set.
+RTI Perftest will use the default initial peers (localhost, shared-memory and multicast).`

 ## Test Parameters Only for Publishing Applications <a id="params-pub"></a>

 - `-batchSize <bytes>`